 The Importance and Role of MSBs in The UK

-The Money Service Business (MSB) sector covers a number of services in the UK, such as currency and checks exchange services, money transfer services, and money transfer.
-The MSB sector is quite wide.
-MSBs provide financial services for individuals and institutions that do not have access to banking services.
+The MSB sector covers a number of services in the UK, such as currency and checks exchange services, money transfer services, and money transfer.
+The UK's MSB sector is quite wide.
+UK MSBs provide financial services for individuals and institutions that do not have access to banking services.
 MSBs in the UK and around the world have facilitated cross-border remittance transactions, therefore supporting economic development in developing countries.
-A notable striking example is that World Bank data reported that foreign currency outflows from the UK were approximately $ 11.5 billion in 2014.
+A notable striking example is that World Bank data reported that foreign currency outflows from the UK were approximately $11.5 billion in 2014.
 Due to the money laundering risks of the MSB, they are subject to some regulations.
-MSBs have to comply with the EU Fund Transfer Regulation to reduce the risk of money laundering and terrorist financing.
+UK's MSBs have to comply with the EU Fund Transfer Regulation to reduce the risk of money laundering and terrorist financing.
 If an institution in the UK is considered under MSB, it has to be registered with HMRC under Money Laundering Regulations.

-- The exploitation of currency denominations to convert small denominations into large denominations in another currency to make it easier to carry large amounts of illegal cash.
+- The exploitation of currency denominations to convert small denominations into large denominations in another currency makes it easier to carry large amounts of illegal cash.

 - Depositing cash in someone else's bank account, transferring money on behalf of someone else